Making Content Accessible

 self.active_tab.task_runner.schedule_task(task)

-Finally, the Tab responds to these commands by adjusting a new zoom property, which starts at 1 and acts as a multiplier for all “CSS sizes” on the web page:CSS zoom typically does not change the size of elements of the browser chrome.
+Finally, the Tab responds to these commands by adjusting a new zoom property, which starts at 1 and acts as a multiplier for all “CSS sizes” on the web page:Zoom typically does not change the size of elements of the browser chrome.
 Browsers can do that too, but it’s usually triggered by a global OS setting.

 class Tab: